Jeff Smulyan: Honors and accolades

 In 1994, Smulyan was named by the White House to head the U.S. Delegation to the Plenipotentiary Conference of the International Telecommunication Union.
 As a U.S. ambassador, he helped negotiate a landmark agreement between Israel and the Palestine Liberation Organization.

-Smulyan is a former director of the National Association of Broadcasters, former chair of the Radio Advertising Bureau, past chair of the Central Indiana Corporate Partnership, and a member of numerous civic boards and committees.
+Smulyan is a former director of the National Association of Broadcasters, former chair of the Radio Advertising Bureau, past chair of the Central Indiana Corporate Partnership, and a member of other civic boards and committees.
 He serves on the board of trustees of his alma mater, University of Southern California.

 Smulyan has been recognized as a Giant of Broadcasting by the Library of American Broadcasting, received the National Association of Broadcasters National Radio Award, and was inducted in the Broadcasting & Cable Hall of Fame and the Indiana Business Hall of Fame.
 The Broadcasters Foundation honored him with its Golden Mike Award and in 2017 he received the Lowry Mays Excellence in Broadcasting Award from the Broadcasters Foundation of America.
-He has received the Indianapolis Business Journal's Mike Carroll Award for civic leadership and he was named an Indiana Living Legend by the Indiana Historical Society.
+He has received the Indianapolis Business Journals Mike Carroll Award for civic leadership, and he was named an Indiana Living Legend by the Indiana Historical Society.

-Emmis was named one of Fortune magazines 100 Best Companies to Work For for its vibrant, collaborative culture.